XOXNO/rs-lending/price_aggregator/README.md

 ## Overview

-The price-aggregator smart contract keeps track of the price between multiple pairs of tokens.
+The price_aggregator smart contract keeps track of the price between multiple pairs of tokens.
 Compared to the other chainlink contracts, it is a simplified and easier to use version.

 ## Deployment